Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Don’t be surprised if your treatment causes slight burns to your skin.
+Don’t be surprised if your treatment causes skin redness, and a type of "sunburn" over time.
 Some radiation treatments can cause this.

 Ask your therapy team what lotion to use.
 Also ask for directions about when and how to apply it.